lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-6. Return the frame buffer so it can be reused for another input frame.
+6. The frame buffer is returned so it can be reused for another input frame.

 ```cpp
             inputFramePtrs.push(ps0s1i.outputFrame);